Issue Trees: The Ultimate Guide with Detailed Examples

 This same principle should be applied to your issue tree.
 You do not need to solve every single issue that you have identified.
 Instead, focus on solving the issues that have the greatest impact and require the least amount of work.

 Let’s return to our lemonade stand example.
-If you are focusing on the issue of how to decrease costs, we can consider fixed costs and variable costs.
+If we are focusing on the issue of how to decrease costs, we can consider fixed costs and variable costs.

 It may be a better use of time to focus on decreasing variable costs because they are generally easier to lower than fixed costs.